Cyclone Sina: Meteorological history

-On November 20, the Fiji Meteorological Service (FMS) started to monitor a shallow tropical depression that had developed within the South Pacific Convergence Zone to the west of Wallis Island.
-Over the next two days the system moved towards the west-northwest and the Fijian dependency of Rotuma, before the depression's chances of developing further became good during November 23, as upper outflow over the system became established.
-The United States Joint Typhoon Warning Center (JTWC) subsequently initiated advisories and classified the depression as Tropical Cyclone 03P at 1200 UTC the next day, after atmospheric convection surrounding the system organized further.
+On November 20, the Fiji Meteorological Service (FMS) started to monitor a Tropical Depression that had developed within the South Pacific Convergence Zone to the west of Wallis Island.
+Over the next two days, the system moved towards the west-northwest and the Fijian dependency of Rotuma, before the Depression's chances of developing further increased on November 23, as upper outflow over the system became established.
+During the following day, the United States Joint Typhoon Warning Center (JTWC) classified the system as Tropical Cyclone 03P and initiated advisories after atmospheric convection surrounding the system had organized further.
 Later that day, the FMS named the system Sina after the depression had developed into a category 1 tropical cyclone on the Australian tropical cyclone intensity scale, while it was located about 425 km to the northwest of Rotuma.
 During November 25, the cyclone continued to intensify and developed an eye as it moved erratically towards the west-southwest and performed a small clockwise loop.
-Early on November 26, the FMS reported that Sina had become a category 3 severe tropical cyclone.
-At around this time, the JTWC reported that Sina had become equivalent to a category 1 hurricane on the Saffir-Simpson hurricane wind scale (SSHWS).
+Early on November 26, the FMS reported that Sina had become a Category 3 Severe Tropical Cyclone.
+At around this time, the JTWC reported that Sina intensified into a Category 1 tropical cyclone on the Saffir-Simpson hurricane wind scale (SSHWS).